Object Oriented Programming in JavaScript.

 Did you find this article valuable?

-Support Pratik Thapa by becoming a sponsor.
+Support TLDR Notes by becoming a sponsor.
 Any amount is appreciated!